mdbudde/mcw_Preclinical_MRIsequences/README.md

 # mcw_Preclinical_MRIsequences
 Public-facing repository for various MRI pulse sequences developed by M Budde at the Medical College of Wisconsin.
-This repository is a newer extension of a previous [OSF sharing site](https://osf.io/ngu4a/)
+This repository is replacement for the previous [OSF sharing site](https://osf.io/ngu4a/)

 Code and binaries are contained within individual private repositories.